Greater Cleveland Sports Hall of Fame

-The Greater Cleveland Sports Hall of Fame is a nonprofit organization in Cleveland, Ohio.
 It was established in 1976 to honor Greater Clevelanders who were outstanding in sport.
-Greater Cleveland is defined as Ashtabula, Cuyahoga, Geauga, Lake, Lorain and Medina counties.
+Greater Cleveland is defined as Ashtabula, Cuyahoga, Geauga, Lake, Summit, Portage, Stark, Lorain and Medina counties.
 Inductees must have been raised in Greater Cleveland or have become residents of Greater Cleveland.
-Also inductee must have been retired for at least three years or, if still actively playing, must have competed at a quality level in their sport for at least 12 years.
+Inductees must have also been retired for at least three years or, if still actively playing, must have competed at a quality level in their sport for at least 12 years.
 New members are honored at an annual induction ceremony.